CesiumGS/3d-tiles/extensions/3DTILES_implicit_tiling/0.0.0/README.md

 A content availability bit can only be set if the corresponding tile availability bit is set.
 Otherwise, it would be possible to specify content files that are not reachable by the tiles of the tileset.

+When a subtree has at least one tile with content, content availability is required.
+If no tile in the subtree has content, then content availability is disallowed.

 ### Child Subtree Availability

-**Child subtree availability** is a bitstream that determines which subtrees can be reached from this subtree.
-There are `N` bits for every node in the bottom-most level of the subtree, where `N` is 4 for subdivision scheme `QUADTREE` and 8 for `OCTREE`.
-A 1 means there is a child subtree available at that position in the tree.
-Meanwhile, a 0 means there is no subtree available.
+**Child subtree availability** is a bitstream that determines which subtrees can be reached from the deepest level of this subtree.

+The child subtree availability bitstream has slightly different structure than tile or content availability.
+There is one bit for each node in the level of the tree immediately below the subtree.
+That is, if the deepest subtree is level `L`, then there is one bit for every node at level `L + 1`.
+Since each node at level `L` has `N` children (4 for `QUADTREE` or 8 for `OCTREE`), there are `N * (L + 1)` bits in the child subtree availability bitstream.
+A 1 bit means there is a child subtree available at that position in the tree.
+A 0 bit means there is no subtree available at that position.

 ![Child Subtree Availability](figures/subtree-availability.jpg)